-- (1) A cover crop is defined as: "A crop generally recognized by agricultural experts as agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement." - (2) For insurance purposes the following will not be considered acceptable cover crops: - (a) Volunteer or cover plants that were seeded, transplanted, or that volunteer earlier than 12 months prior to the FPD for the insured PP crop.
-These plants will be considered existing established pasture or forage that is in place, as stated in section 4 I; or - EXAMPLE: The insured had 2009 PP corn, and on July 1, 2009, the insured planted a cover crop that remains in place throughout 2010 and until corn planting should take place for the 2011 crop year.
-Due to excess moisture, the insured claims prevented planting corn in 2011.
-Since the plants were seeded, transplanted, or volunteered more than 12 months prior to the 2011 FPD they would be considered a crop in place (established), and the insured would not be eligible for a PP payment unless no benefit (includes grazing, haying, etc.) is derived from the acreage.

-- (b) Cover crops are not eligible to be enrolled and covered under NAP.
-Refer to Section 5 A (1) (b) and the clarification that follows this subsection. - (3) When the cover crop planted is a crop that is commonly planted for silage, grazing, etc., in the area or for the type of farming operation the insured has (e.g. dairy operation), the adjuster must use extra caution in verifying whether the insured's intent was to plant the crop claimed as a cover crop or the crop claimed as being prevented from planting.
-Items that may be verified include but are not limited to: - (a) That the insured has the inputs to plant the crop claimed as PP; - (b) That the insured has a history of planting the cover crop for hay, silage, grazing, etc.; and - (c) Whether the insured certified acreage at FSA this crop year and if so, what use is shown for the acreage in question.
+- (1) A cover crop is defined as: "A crop generally recognized by agricultural experts as agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement." - (2) For insurance purposes the following will not be considered acceptable cover crops: - (a) Volunteer or cover plants that were seeded, transplanted, or that volunteer earlier than 12 months prior to the FPD for the insured PP crop and that remains in place during the time planting of the insured crop is general in the area.; or - EXAMPLE: The insured had 2011 PP corn, and on July 1, 2011, the insured planted a cover crop that remains in place throughout 2012 and during the time corn would generally be planted in the area for the 2013 crop year.
+Due to excess moisture, the insured claims prevented planting corn in 2013.
+Since the plants were seeded, transplanted, or volunteered more than 12 months prior to the 2013 corn FPD they would be considered a crop in place (established), and the insured would not be eligible for a PP payment unless the insured meets all the requirements in section 4 I (1) and (2) above. - (b) A crop claimed as a cover crop that is enrolled and covered under NAP.
+Refer to Section 5 A (1) (b) and the clarification that follows that subsection. - (3) When the cover crop planted is a crop that is commonly planted for silage, grazing, etc., in the area or for the type of farming operation the insured has (e.g. dairy operation), the adjuster must use extra caution in verifying whether the insured's intent was to plant the crop claimed as a cover crop or the crop claimed as being prevented from planting.
+Items that may be verified include but are not limited to: - (a) That the insured has the inputs to plant the crop claimed as PP; - (b) That the insured has a history of planting the cover crop for hay, silage, grazing, etc.; - (c) Whether the insured certified acreage at FSA this crop year and if so, what use is shown for the acreage in question.
 Refer to Section 5 below for more information pertaining to how haying, grazing, or otherwise harvesting a cover crop planted on the same PP acreage may affect the PP payment.